silverton-io/buz-docs/blog/snowplow-serverless-exploration/index.md

 ### Minimal human involvement to keep running

 Systems are great when you don't need to think about them.
-In Julia Evans' words I wanted to [spend approximately 0 time on operations](https://jvns.ca/blog/2022/07/09/monitoring-small-web-services/).
+In Julia Evans' spending [approximately 0 time on operations](https://jvns.ca/blog/2022/07/09/monitoring-small-web-services/) was the goal.

+I didn't want to think about Serverless Thing™.

 ### Entirely self-contained and capable of running horizontally with no issues